mbsii3/ds-memory-game/README.md

 ## Getting Started

-Access and play the game here:
+Access and play the game here: https://mbsii3.github.io/ds-memory-game/

 ## Future Features

+* Optimize the game with a responsive design for mobile, tablet, and smaller screen devices
+* Further optimize the animation and audio timing
+* Potentially add in subtle background music